Rapid transit: Passenger information

-The Tokyo Metro uses LCD displays to show the current location, upcoming stops, and advertisements in several languages (Japanese, English, Simplified Chinese, Korean).
+The Tokyo Metro uses LCD screens to show the current location, upcoming stops, and advertisements in several languages (Japanese, English, Simplified Chinese, Korean).

 Rapid transit operators have often built up strong brands, often focused on easy recognition – to allow quick identification even in the vast array of signage found in large cities – combined with the desire to communicate speed, safety, and authority.
 In many cities, there is a single corporate image for the entire transit authority, but the rapid transit uses its own logo that fits into the profile.

-The Shenzhen Metro uses LCD displays to show the current location, upcoming stops and diagrams of the next station.
+The Shenzhen Metro uses LCD screens to show the current location, upcoming stops and diagrams of the next station.

 A transit map is a topological map or schematic diagram used to show the routes and stations in a public transport system.
 The main components are color-coded lines to indicate each line or service, with named icons to indicate stations.
 Maps may show only rapid transit or also include other modes of public transport.
 Transit maps can be found in transit vehicles, on platforms, elsewhere in stations, and in printed timetables.
 Maps help users understand the interconnections between different parts of the system; for example, they show the interchange stations where passengers can transfer between lines.
 Unlike conventional maps, transit maps are usually not geographically accurate, but emphasize the topological connections among the different stations.
 The graphic presentation may use straight lines and fixed angles, and often a fixed minimum distance between stations, to simplify the display of the transit network.
 Often this has the effect of compressing the distance between stations in the outer area of the system, and expanding distances between those close to the center.